Wildfires in US West threaten parched Native American lands

 "I can’t just buy another house, boom like that.
 I had insurance.
 I haven’t heard from them yet.
 I called them but I haven’t heard nothing,” she added.

-On the western side of the Sierra Nevada, a fire erupted Wednesday in the Feather River Canyon, about 10 miles (16 kilometers) from Paradise, the foothill town largely destroyed by a 2018 wildfire that killed 85 people.
-State fire officials said the new blaze covered about 500 acres (202 hectares) and there was no containment.
+On the western side of the Sierra Nevada, a new fire erupted in the Feather River Canyon, about 10 miles (16 kilometers) from Paradise, the town largely destroyed by a 2018 wildfire that killed 85 people.
+State fire officials said the new blaze rapidly spread over nearly 2 square miles (5 square kilometers).
+There was zero containment of the Dixie Fire and two tiny Butte County communities were warned to be ready to evacuate.

 A fire in the Sierra south of Yosemite National Park remained at just under 15 square miles (39 square kilometers) but containment increased to 21%.